 After completing my Dusty Rose Fisherman’s Rib Scarf, I wanted to create a hat to match.
 There was plenty of pretty Purl Soho Worsted Twist yarn left, except for the dark “gray fig” which I used for the edge only.

-Colors used are: Gray Fig, Rose Granite, Sea Salt, Heirloom White, and Artemisia Green (looks gray).
+Purl Soho Worsted Twist colors used are: Gray Fig, Rose Granite, Sea Salt, Heirloom White, and Artemisia Green (looks gray).

 This hat was a guess pattern begun by searching through a knitting book called “Hats On” which I’ve had for many years.

 I couldn’t find the type of hat I wanted to knit, nor could I find a pattern using the yarn and needle size I had available.
 So I guessed at the cast on number and made up the pattern and colors as I went.

 My end product did turn out to be wearable, so I’m writing down my pattern here as a reminder to myself, and for others to use if they so wish.
 (At this point I had not added a pom-pom or maybe a crocheted flower.)

 With a 7 inch circular needle (16″long) cast-on 98.
 Add one extra stitch if you want to join as I did.
 This an adult size hat.
 My head measures 22.5 inches and the finished circumference of the hat is approx. 18 inches (not stretched).
 It is not super tight, but does stay put.
 Using a size 6 needle would make this hat tighter and smaller.

 To Join in the Round

 Include one extra cast-on stitch (99) for this hat.
 Hold circular needles with yarn coming off the right side needle and all stitches straightened, not twisted.